Raoufroufa/My-personal-portfolio/README.md

 # Portfolio Project: My personal portfolio website

-The main goal of this project is to build a personal portfolio site, a static website where the projects, that were build in Codecademy Full-Stack Engineering Path, can be shared.
+The main goal of this project is to build a personal portfolio site, a static website where the projects, that were build in **Codecademy Full-Stack Engineering Path**, can be shared.

 ## General info:

-This project is a part of Codecademy Full-Stack Engineering Path
+This project is a part of **Codecademy Full-Stack Engineering Path**

 ## Project Objectives: